AtriOmar/rbk-challenge/README.md

 ## Technology

-I've chosen ReactJS as I am very familiar with and very comfortable working with.
+I've chosen ReactJS because I am very familiar with and comfortable working with it, paired with Tailwind CSS as a styling framework to facilitate styling.

 ## Project Highlights